ktorio/ktor-documentation/topics/getting_started_ktor_client_multiplatform_mobile.md

 ### iOS code {id="ios-view"}

-Open the `iosApp/iosApp/ContentView.swift` and update `ContentView` code in the following way:
+Open the `iosApp/iosApp/ContentView.swift` file and update `ContentView` code in the following way:

 ```Swift
 ```